Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

 \subsection{Bridge Processes on Manifold}

-The first step of constructing the generative process is designing a diffusion process conditioned to a fixed endpoint, i.e. the bridge process.
-In contrast to the Euclidean space which is equipped with simple families of bridge processes derived from the Brownian motion or the Ornstein-Uhlenbeck process, designing a bridge process on general manifolds is challenging since the transition density of the Brownian motion is intractable in general.
-In order to achieve a simple bridge process that could be used for constructing a generative model, we start with the Brownian bridge process on a compact manifold $\mathcal{M}$ modeled by the following SDE (see Appendix~\ref{app:derivations:bb} for details of the Brownian bridge process):
+The first step of constructing the generative process is designing a diffusion process conditioned to fixed endpoints, i.e. the bridge process.
+In contrast to the Euclidean space which is equipped with simple families of bridge processes derived from the Brownian motion or the Ornstein-Uhlenbeck process~\citep{peluchetti2023mixture,jo2023graph}, designing a bridge process on general manifolds is challenging since the transition density of the Brownian motion is intractable in general.

+To achieve a simple bridge process that can be used for building a generative model, we start with the Brownian bridge on the manifold $\mathcal{M}$ with fixed endpoints, modeled by the following SDE (see Appendix~\ref{app:derivations:bb} for details of the Brownian bridge):

-where $p_{\mathcal{M}}$ denotes the heat kernel on $\mathcal{M}$ and $z$ denotes the fixed endpoint.
+for $\bm{X}_0=z_0$ where $p_{\mathcal{M}}$ denotes the heat kernel on $\mathcal{M}$ and $z$ denotes the fixed endpoint.
 We cannot directly use this Brownian bridge process as the heat kernel is known in very limited cases and even on a simple manifold such as a sphere, the heat kernel is represented as an infinite sum~\citep{tulovsky2001formula}.
 Thereby we explore a new family of bridge processes that do not require the heat kernel.

 Intuitively, a diffusion process that takes each step in the direction of the endpoint should carry the process toward the desired endpoint regardless of the prior distribution.
-The natural choice for this direction would be following the shortest path between the current state and the endpoint on the manifold, which corresponds to the inverse of the exponential map on the manifold, i.e., the logarithm map.
-The logarithm map provides a simple approach to represent a tangent vector that heads toward the desired endpoint.
+The natural choice for this direction would be following the shortest path between the current state and the endpoint on the manifold, which corresponds to the inverse of the exponential map\footnote{Here we assume that the endpoint is not in the cut locus of the current state for the inverse to be well-defined.}, i.e., the logarithm map.
+The logarithm map provides a simple approach to represent a tangent vector that heads toward the desired endpoint, as illustrated in Figure~\ref{fig:concept} by the blue vectors pointing to the endpoints.

-From this observation, we introduce a new family of bridge processes on manifolds for which the drift is derived from the logarithm map, namely the \emph{Logarithm Bridge Process}:
+From this observation, we introduce a simple family of bridge processes on manifolds derived from the logarithm map, namely the \emph{Logarithm Bridge Process} $\mathbb{Q}^{x,z}_{log}$: